Connecting students and universities from China and Europe.

 International relations are shifting as multilateral trade and cooperation are being renegotiated by the US and UK.
 Meanwhile, China is launching the New Silk Road (or One Belt One Road) that could potentially span and integrate major parts of the world across the Euro-Asian continents.

 Based on the UU-led international research project on the New Silk Road, this course will explore how these new relationships are affecting cooperation between Chinese and European universities and creates mutual learning opportunities for their students.

 Globalization is increasingly contested in the West, while China claims a leading role towards a more sustainable and inclusive version of economic globalization.
-Should we understand this as "globalization with Chinese characteristics"?
+How should we understand the trends in globalization in the West and East?
 It is crucial to learn to understand China better and to have an open eye at how its rise and changing international position concerns Europe.
 European cooperation in higher education and research is of great interest for CHina.

 This course will explore these questions, based on the on-going findings from the UU-led international research project on the New Silk Road.